 Please return this acknowledgment, with the required signature, to your student's school.

-PARENTAL ACKNOWLEDGMENT ONLY

-I have received and read the notice and all included attachments regarding my rights relating to the above courses and activities which might affect my son/daughter.

-Print Pupil's Name
+PARENTAL ACKNON I have received and read the notice and all included attache and activities which might affect my son/daughter.
+Print Pupil's Name Grade Required Signature of Parent/Guardian Date

-Grade

-Required Signature of Parent/Guardian

-Date